Sign up to receive updates for the latest tech thought leadership insights, videos, and podcasts.

 Just as they will exploit individual’s worries and the distractions present within hospitals and clinics, felons operating within the digital sphere are certain to target organisations left vulnerable by the crisis.
 In particular, the practice of home working, now essential within so many companies, is one that such actors can manipulate – but there are ways organisations can protect themselves.
 Here they are:

 Whilst it may be regularly assumed that the cyber criminal finds technical deficiencies in defences and uses these to access confidential information, install malware, etc. 80% of cyber security incidents are attributable to mistakes made by employees.2 Make staff aware of how these nefarious individuals operate and you’ll close resultant loopholes.
-Go one step further and teach them how they can counter these threats, and you’ll transform security liabilities into assets.
+Go one step further and teach employees how they can counter cyber crime, and you’ll transform security liabilities into assets.

 Online programmes are widely available, but I’d advocate a more personable and involving approach.
 Find examples of phishing emails and distribute screenshots of them along with notes highlighting telltale signs such as misspellings, bizarre email addresses being used by senders, unusual URLs, etc. Then, send out a mocked-up version of malicious correspondence and request that recipients locate evidence that the communication is not official.
 Splitting various recipients into teams can result in this exercise fulfilling multiple functions simultaneously.
 It will serve as a means of both improving morale and encouraging employees to use collaboration software as well as educating them on their cyber security responsibilities.